Golfer’s elbow: Strengthening and stretching exercises

 6. After a short break, repeat this set of exercises two more times.

-It’s important not to use heavy weights.
+It is important not to use heavy weights.
 The weight should be about 30% of the maximum weight you can hold.
 Slight pain is okay, but you shouldn’t put too much strain on the arm.

 The aim of stretching exercises is to stretch the wrist flexor muscles in the forearm.
 These exercises are recommended in order to improve the mobility (range of movement) of the arm and wrist.
 They can either be done actively or passively.
 By “actively,” we mean you do them yourself.
-In passive exercises, the or training partner stretches that part of the body for you.
+In passive exercises, a or training partner stretches that part of the body for you.

 1. Stretch the affected arm out in front of you, with your palm facing upwards.